Next Meet the Stars Event: Sunday, Feb. 23, 2020, starting at 8:00 p.m.

-After a rather long hiatus, “Meet the Stars” will return this week (weather permitting) with a public observing night on Thursday night, beginning at 9:00 p.m.
+“Meet the Stars” will return this month (weather permitting) with a public observing night next Sunday, Feb.
+23, 2020, beginning at 8:00 p.m.

 Meeting Location: Please see map below for our gathering spot on the IUSB campus, which is at the north end of Northside Hall; we’ll meet there and escort groups up to the roof.
 We usually have “runners” come back down periodically to accompany any stragglers, but if you arrive and nobody is there, please feel free to call Prof. Scott’s office: 574-520-5527, and we’ll arrange for someone to come meet you.